 Nine Canadian cities devastated by weather disasters

-Though emergency services normally do a fine job keeping the worst in check, along with early warning systems that keep people largely out of harm's way, occasionally a disaster happens that is so powerful, it does severe and lasting damage to one of Canada's cities.
+Emergency services normally do a fine job keeping the worst in check, along with early warning systems that keep people largely out of harm's way.
+But, occasionally, a disaster happens that is so powerful, it does severe and lasting damage to one of Canada's cities.

 Here are nine such disasters.